 According to the International Air Transportation Association, airlines lose close to US $1B per year due to fraudulent fares.
 But what happens to passengers who travel with illegal airline tickets?

 At SEON, we’re always digging deeper into the causes, reasons and consequences of fraud in order to fight it more effectively.
-So after writing about the problems of online travel fraud, we decided to push the experiment further.
+So after writing about the problems of travel industry fraud, we decided to push the experiment further.
 But first:

 How could you end up with bad travel tickets?